|

 grouped into several sections including trade, foreign investment, and the economy

 of China.
 It also provides statistics and analysis on these topics.
+The bilingual websites of the

 governmental agencies of the HKSAR are fairly fine developed and the contents